Finding the Best Places to Retire Since 2006!

 Cons: The town has threatened to close the shrimp docks because they are expensive to maintain.
 Public outcry has kept them open so far, but that could change.

-Notes: The city has grown by 300% within the last two decades and blends into Beaufort to the north.
+Notes: The city has grown by 17% within the last decade and blends into Beaufort to the north.
 Nearby Parris Island trains 17,000 Marines each year.

 Recommended as a Retirement Spot?
 Yes